Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 ![](/_images/_gsender/_features/_shortcuts/gs_fe_sh_commonjog.jpg){.aligncenter .size-medium}

-You can use the preset shortcuts, edit them and/or add your own.
-Click the **edit** to the right of each shortcut text box to bring up a popup window that allows you to add or edit your own key combination (shown in the example below).
+You can use the preset shortcuts, edit them, and/or add your own.
+Click the **pencil** to the right of each shortcut text box to bring up a popup window that allows you to add or edit your own key combination (shown in the example below).
 You can see it’s as easy as pressing the key or key combination.
 In addition, you’ll be informed if the combination you’ve entered is already used elsewhere and be given the option to overwrite the existing one if you want.

 ![](/_images/_gsender/_features/_shortcuts/gs_fe_sh_editshort.gif){.aligncenter .size-full}